KamilMRogowski/rsschool-cv/cv.md

 # Kamil Rogowski

-As a candidate for my first frontend developer role, I have a strong grasp of **HTML**, solid fundamentals of **CSS** including responsive layouts, and a basic understanding of **React**.
-I also possess a good understanding of **Git** version control.
-My personal philosophy as a stoic informs my approach to work, emphasizing simplicity, efficiency, and self-discipline.
-I take a logical and objective approach to problem-solving, welcome constructive feedback, and thrive on collaborating with my team to achieve project success.
-I am excited to apply my skills and contribute to the success of the company in this role.
+> As a candidate for my first frontend developer role, I have a strong grasp of
+> **HTML**, solid fundamentals of **CSS** including responsive layouts, and a basic
+> understanding of **React**.
+Additionally, I possess a good understanding of **Git** version
+> control.
+My personal philosophy, influenced by stoicism, informs my approach to work,
+> emphasizing simplicity, efficiency, and self-discipline.
+I take a logical and
+> objective approach to problem-solving, welcome constructive feedback, and
+> thrive on collaborating with my team to achieve project success.
+Moreover, I am a fast learner and adept at acquiring knowledge from various sources, allowing me to adapt quickly to new technologies and challenges.
+I am excited
+> to apply my skills and contribute to the success of the company in this role.

 ## Contact info